Mark Fernando: Education and early career

 Fernando was born in a family with a long judicial tradition on 27 February 1941.
 His father was former Chief Justice H. N. G. Fernando and his grandfather, Judge V. M. Fernando also sat on the Supreme Court.
 He schooled at St. Joseph's College, Colombo 10, and attended the University of Ceylon, Peradeniya.
 He took his oaths as an advocate of the Supreme Court in July 1963.
 Fernando first worked in the chambers of H. W. Jayawardene, QC.
 He shone as an advocate and was conferred Silk in January 1985.
 He was known to have been one of the lawyers who drafted the 1978 Constitution of President J.R Jayawardene.

 Family

 Fernando and his wife Pam had three children, a daughter Tanya, and two sons Sohan and Suren.

 Human rights defender

 Fernando was responsible for delivering many judgments during his career, that upheld the rights of citizens in respect of the right to vote, the right to freedom of speech and the right to freedom against torture and arbitrary arrest and detention.

-At the passing away of Justice Mark Fernando, the Alumni Association of the Faculty of Law (AAFL) issuing a special message stated that "No other judge has perhaps contributed as much towards the progress of legal jurisprudence in this country as Justice Fernando.
+At the death of Justice Mark Fernando, the Alumni Association of the Faculty of Law (AAFL) issuing a special message stated that "No other judge has perhaps contributed as much towards the progress of legal jurisprudence in this country as Justice Fernando.
 From Public Law to Fundamental Rights, from Property to Criminal Law, his razor-sharp intellect has produced judgments that are masterprices of contemporary critical legal thinking".